iamhalje/resize-operator/README.md

 - **metrics-server** (pod usage via `metrics.k8s.io`)
 - Kubernetes cluster with **in-place Pod resize support** (`pods/resize` subresource).
 The operator checks capability and degrades gracefully if unsupported.

-## Why

-In environments resource requests are often set “with big headroom” or copied from templates:

-- **requests >> real usage** → scheduler thinks the cluster is more full than it is → fewer Pods can be scheduled
-- real workload needs change dynamically, but requests stay static

-`resize-operator` periodically adjusts CPU/memory **requests** closer to observed usage and applies changes **without restarts** using `pods/resize`.

 ## How it works

 On each reconcile loop the operator: